Connect with others who understand.

 Blood Tests

-While they do not diagnose lung cancer directly, blood tests can help doctors better understand your general health.
-The results may determine if you are healthy enough for surgery or other kinds of cancer treatments.
+Although blood tests don’t diagnose lung cancer directly, they can help doctors better understand your general health.
+The results may determine if you’re healthy enough for surgery or other kinds of cancer treatments.

 Blood chemistry tests help find abnormalities in organs, like the kidneys or liver.
-For example, if lung cancer has metastasized to the bones, it may raise the levels of calcium and alkaline phosphatase (an enzyme that breaks down proteins) in your blood.
+For example, lung cancer that has metastasized to the bones may raise blood levels of calcium and alkaline phosphatase (an enzyme that breaks down proteins).

-A complete blood count (CBC) panel looks at the numbers of different blood cells in your body.
-A CBC can alert your doctors to any abnormalities, such as whether you are susceptible to infections due to a low number of white blood cells.
-CBC panels may be taken repeatedly during treatment to monitor your blood cell counts, as cancer treatments can affect the blood-forming cells in the bone marrow.
+A complete blood count (CBC) panel looks at the number of different blood cells in your body.
+A CBC can alert your doctors to any abnormalities, such as whether you’re susceptible to infections due to a low number of white blood cells.
+Cancer treatments can affect blood-forming cells in the bone marrow, so CBC panels may be taken repeatedly during treatment to monitor your blood cell counts.

 All updates must be accompanied by text or a picture.